 Built at the end of the 19th century a few meters from the historic center of Sintra, the Quinta da Regaleira is made up of a luxurious palace (the Palace of Regaleira) and an enigmatic garden (the Garden of Regaleira), which reflect the interests and ideologies of its first owner: the Portuguese-Brazilian millionaire António Augusto de Carvalho Monteiro!

-So, do you want to know more about the Quinta Da Regaleira In Sintra: Best Tips For Visiting In 2024?
+So, do you want to know more about the Quinta Da Regaleira In Sintra: Best Tips For Visiting This Year?
 Keep reading!

 No time to read now?
 Pin it for later!